LiorAtiya/Pokemon-Game/README.md

-The second part: Pokemon game.
+The second part: Pokemon game
 ---------------

 Goal of the game: Collect as many Pokemon as possible.<br>